uuuueuphoria/employee-manager/Readme.md

 - Ejs is used as template to generate HTML markup to display data.
 The link for EJS is (https://ejs.co/)

+- uuid is installed to generate random id for each user

 **Link of working demo:** https://test-employee-manager.herokuapp.com/